GustaveHerve/GemuProject/README.md

 # GemuProject
-GemuProject is a simple work-in-progress emulator for the GameBoy game system.
-(Most specifically emulating the DMG black and white model).
+GemuProject is a simple work-in-progress emulator for the original Game Boy game system (DMG model).

-This is a personal project that I started in the process of learning more about C programming, low level programming, assembly and video game system emulation in general.
-As such, it is not aimed to be an alternative for already existing GameBoy emulators and is only targeting a moderate level of accuracy (for now it is at best M-cycle level).
+This is a personal project that I started in the process of learning more about C/low level programming, assembly and video game system emulation in general.
+As such, it is not aimed to be an alternative for already existing GameBoy emulators and is only targeting a moderate level of accuracy (M-cycle level at best).

 Currently the following is implemented:
 - Opcodes intepreter and full CPU emulation